All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Pre-Workout Nutrition When Appetite Is Low

 Exercising on an empty stomach is a recipe for dizziness, weakness, and a terrible workout.
-Even if you are not hungry, your muscles need fuel.
+Even if you aren't hungry, your muscles need fuel.
 Here is how to eat enough to train without forcing a full meal:

 60 to 90 minutes before your workout, eat a small snack with carbs and protein: - Half a banana with a tablespoon of peanut butter - A small handful of crackers with cheese - A few bites of a protein bar - Half a cup of Greek yogurt with berries - A small smoothie (protein powder, banana, milk)